arup-majumder-53/Github-user-details-by-Fetch-Api/readme.md

-This project is about  search functionality of github user.
+This project is about github user details search functionality..
 Users can enter any GitHub username and if the username is valid all the user details example, user repositories count, users followers list, user profile picture should be displayed.